Shop By Use:

 You are here: RootX Root Killer → Roots In Sewer Pipes

-Tree Roots In Sewer Pipes – Restore Pipe Flow Capacity with RootX
+Restore Pipe Flow Capacity To Your Home with RootX

-Sewer pipes are designed carry the wastewater and sewage away from homes and businesses for final treatment.
-However, blockages that occur in pipes can cause backups into homes and businesses or create overflows of raw sewage on residential property, businesses or streets.
-These backups or overflows can pose significant risk to the property and health of citizens.
+Sewer pipes and drains are designed carry the wastewater and sewage away from homes and businesses for final treatment.
+However, blockages that occur in pipes can cause backups into homes and in businesses or create overflows of raw sewage on residential property, businesses or streets.
+These backups or overflows can pose significant risk to the property and in the health of citizens.

-Tree root intrusion in sewer pipes may be the single most destructive element facing a homeowners’ sewer or wastewater collection system.
-Each homeowner or commercial establishment is generally responsible for the maintenance of their sewer lines or sewer laterals from the house to the street.
+Tree root intrusion in sewer pipes may be the single most destructive element facing a homeowners’ sewer or wastewater collection and drainage system.
+Each homeowner or commercial establishment is generally responsible in the maintenance of their sewer lines or sewer laterals from the house to the street.

 Did you know that nearly 100% of tree root problems in pipes start at the top of the pipe?
 As they look for sources of water the trees root system generally grows deeper in the ground.
 They tend to follow the path of least resistance and detect the source of water vapor in sewer pipes and penetrate through the top of the pipe, usually through a crack or loose joint.
 Once the root finds access it will grow into and through the opening in the pipe eventually completely filling the sewer pipe with fine hair like roots.